Audio4Linux/JDSP4Linux/README.md

 **Designed for use with PipeWire.
 PulseAudio is only supported for backward compatibility.**

-PipeWire has a much lower latency compared to PulseAudio when injecting audio effects processors into the audio graph.
+PipeWire has a much lower latency compared to PulseAudio when injecting audio effects processors into the audio pipeline.
 I'm currently not planning to add more advanced support for Pulseaudio clients.
 Features such as selective app exclusion, changing the target audio device, and similar features will only be available to PipeWire clients.

 ### Which one am I using?